 CL Climate: Past, Present & Future

-The 2019 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Bernat Jiménez-Esteve for the poster/PICO entitled:
+The 2019 Outstanding Student Poster and PICO (OSPP) Award is awarded to Bernat Jiménez-Esteve for the poster/PICO entitled:

 Nonlinearity in the Northern Hemisphere atmospheric response to a linear ENSO forcing (Jiménez-Esteve, B.; Domeisen, D. I. V.)

 Click here to download the poster/PICO file.